A Hybrid Iterative Neural Solver Based on Spectral Analysis for Parametric PDEs: Numerical experiments

 \section{Numerical experiments}

 In this section, we evaluate the performance of FNS on discrete systems derived from several types of PPDE.
-These systems vary in their algebraic properties and the challenges they present, including: \begin{enumerate}[label=(\arabic*)] \item Random diffusion equation: Poisson-like elliptic problem, non-symmetric, positive definite. \item Anisotropic diffusion equation: Multiscale, symmetric positive definite. \item Convection-diffusion equation: Non-symmetric, positive definite. \item Jumping diffusion equation: Multiscale with different scales at different grid points, non-symmetric, positive definite. \end{enumerate} We implement FNS using the PyTorch deep learning framework \cite{Paszke2019PyTorchAI} and conduct numerical experiments on an Nvidia A100-SXM4-80GB GPU.
-The code will be made available upon publication.
+These systems vary in their algebraic properties and the challenges they present, including: \begin{enumerate}[label=(\arabic*)] \item Poisson equation: SPD. \item Random diffusion equation: Poisson-like elliptic problem, SPD. \item Anisotropic diffusion equation: Multiscale, SPD. \item Convection-diffusion equation: Non-symmetric, positive definite. \item Jumping diffusion equation: Multiscale with different scales at different grid points, SPD. \item Helmholtz equation: Complex, indefinite, non-Hermitian. \end{enumerate}

+We implement FNS using the PyTorch deep learning framework \cite{Paszke2019PyTorchAI} and conduct numerical experiments on an Nvidia A100-SXM4-80GB GPU.
+For general matrix-vector multiplication, we adopt a matrix-free implementation approach.
+For a general 9-point scheme, the computation of $f_{ij}$ is given by:

+As illustrated in Figure \ref{fig:conv}, we first compute each term of the product for all nodes $i, j$, resulting in nine channels of tensors.
+These nine channels are then summed element-wise to obtain $\cu{f}$.